Skip to main content

 • “The music is quite good, though.”

-• “The music and sound design was utterly forgettable, which is a shame since Game of Thrones has some of the best music in television.”
+• “The music and sound design were utterly forgettable, which is a shame since Game of Thrones has some of the best music in television.”

 • emotional

 The emotional aspect of "Game of Thrones: A Telltale Games Series" is widely praised for its ability to deeply engage players, evoking a range of feelings from joy to heartbreak.
-The high-quality voice acting and compelling narrative create strong emotional connections to the characters, making players feel the weight of their choices, often leading to devastating outcomes.
-However, some reviews note that the lack of meaningful resolutions can leave players feeling frustrated and emotionally drained, despite the game's overall impact.
+Many reviewers highlight the high-quality voice acting and storytelling that create strong emotional connections to the characters, making players feel the weight of their choices and the consequences that follow.
+However, some critiques mention that the emotional manipulation can feel heavy-handed, and the lack of meaningful resolutions may leave players feeling drained or frustrated by the end.
+Overall, the game is recognized as an emotional rollercoaster that resonates with fans of the franchise.

 • “The voice acting is top-notch, bringing the characters to life and enhancing the emotional depth of the story.”

-• “Game of Thrones: A Telltale Games Series is a powerful emotional roller-coaster of such tense moments and tough decisions that I was sitting at the edge of my seat and my heart skipped a beat more than a handful of times.”
+• “Game of Thrones: Telltale is a powerful emotional roller-coaster of such tense moments and tough decisions that I was sitting at the edge of my seat and my heart skipped a beat more than a handful of times.”

 • “This game is going to make you go on an emotional trip.”